Opentrons/opentrons/api/docs/v2/new_modules.rst

 Using Multiple Modules of the Same Type
 ***************************************

 You can use multiple modules of the same type within a single protocol.
-The exception is the Thermocycler Module, which has only one :ref:`supported deck location <thermocycler-location>` due to its size.
+The exception is the Thermocycler Module, which has only one :ref:`supported deck location <thermocycler-location>` because of its size.
 Running protocols with multiple modules of the same type requires version 4.3 or newer of the Opentrons App and robot server.

-To send commands to the correct module, load them in your protocol according to their USB port number.
-Your robot will use the module with the lowest USB port number before using a module of the same type with a higher USB port number.
-And, even though the :py:meth:`~.ProtocolContext.load_labware` method requires a deck coordinate via the ``location`` argument, deck location does not control which module gets used first.
-With multiple modules of the same type, the USB port number determines module load sequence, starting with the lowest port number first.
+When working with multiple modules of the same type, load them in your protocol according to their USB port number.
+Deck coordinates are required by the :py:meth:`~.ProtocolContext.load_labware` method, but location does not determine which module loads first.
+Your robot will use the module with the lowest USB port number *before* using a module of the same type that's connected to higher numbered USB port.
+The USB port number (not deck location) determines module load sequence, starting with the lowest port number first.

+..
+Recommend being formal-ish with protocol code samples.

 .. tabs::